MakeSchool/institutional-plan/admissions/marketing.md

 Key strategic marketing goals for 2021 are:
   - Lowering marketing spend, measured as the average marketing spend per one enrollee
   - Placing more emphasis on engaging with High School students earlier (Junior and Sophomore year)
+  - Develop marketing and outreach plan to reach more transfer students
   - Ensuring Make School can be discovered organically on a variety of college platforms
   - Placing more focus on events and initiatives specifically targeted to WomXn in tech
   - Improving and streamlining our core messaging to highlight a few key unique value propositions